-The joint implementation of Federated learning (FL) and Explainable artificial intelligence (XAI) will allow training models from distributed data and explaining their inner workings while preserving important aspects of privacy.
-Towards establishing the benefits and tensions associated with their interplay, this scoping review maps those publications that jointly deal with FL and XAI, focusing on publications where an interplay between FL and model interpretability or post-hoc explanations was found.

-In total, 37 studies met our criteria, with more papers focusing on explanation methods (mainly feature relevance) than on interpretability (mainly algorithmic transparency).
-Most works used simulated horizontal FL setups involving 10 or fewer data centers.
-Only one study explicitly and quantitatively analyzed the influence of FL on model explanations, revealing a significant research gap.
-Aggregation of interpretability metrics across FL nodes created generalized global insights at the expense of node-specific patterns being diluted.
-8 papers addressed the benefits of incorporating explanation methods as a component of the FL algorithm.
+The joint implementation of federated learning (FL) and explainable artificial intelligence (XAI) could allow training models from distributed data and explaining their inner workings while preserving essential aspects of privacy.
+Toward establishing the benefits and tensions associated with their interplay, this scoping review maps the publications that jointly deal with FL and XAI, focusing on publications that reported an interplay between FL and model interpretability or post-hoc explanations.
+Out of the 37 studies meeting our criteria, only one explicitly and quantitatively analyzed the influence of FL on model explanations, revealing a significant research gap.
+The aggregation of interpretability metrics across FL nodes created generalized global insights at the expense of node-specific patterns being diluted.
+Several studies proposed FL algorithms incorporating explanation methods to safeguard the learning process against defaulting or malicious nodes.
 Studies using established FL libraries or following reporting guidelines are a minority.
 More quantitative research and structured, transparent practices are needed to fully understand their mutual impact and under which conditions it happens.